ChristianNguyendinh/js-socket-chat/README.md

 ### Real TODOS:

-maybe a join method for server side, same code used in join, create and add server
+NOW
+private messaging
+timestamps for messages

 deal with duplicate names/rooms
-deleting rooms?
-Maybe not
 have room tab blink or something when a user talks or joins, have it go away when switch to room
-timestamps for messages
+Maybe not :
+deleting rooms
 ... animation for user is typing... ?

 --------